You have the right to register and cast your ballot. You are eligible to vote if you are:

 Exchange your absentee ballot for a new one at an elections office; or

 Vote at your polling place using a provisional ballot, if you do not have your original absentee ballot.

 You have the right to get help casting your ballot from anyone you choose, except your employer or union representative.

-You have the right to vote from your vehicle if a disability prevents you from entering a polling place.
+You have the right vote at an accessible polling place.
+Ask your county election official to make sure you are assigned to one.
+You also have the right to vote from your vehicle if a disability prevents you from entering a polling place.
 A friend or relative may ask an election judge to bring your ballot to your car.